Hebrews 3–4:13. Of House and Home.

 4:7 "saying through David".

-These references indicate that although David may be the writer, it is God who is speaking.
+These references show that although David may be the writer, it is God who is speaking.
 This is a clear example of what we mean by the inspiration of Scripture.

 Can you find the Gospel in the Old Testament?
 (Heb.
 4:2).
 Read Isaiah 53.

 "Today when you hear his voice….”
 (Heb.
 3:15)

 Today do you hear his voice?
 Do not harden your heart.